The great dream, and the betrayal, of Blockchain: lessons from Grad School

 Diving into the Details

 As part of the coursework, we brainstormed numerous potential applications for distributed computing and blockchain technology.
-Our enthusiastic discussions yielded dozens of use cases across various domains.
+Our enthusiastic discussions yielded dozens of use cases across multiple domains.

 Trusting trust, and so forth